PaulioRandall/np90/README.md

 	<h1>A Bohemian quest for simplicity</h1>

 	<p>
-		It took me about an hour to learn and write my first Svelte CSS pre-processor after deciding existing tooling was too obese for my needs.
+		It took me about an hour to learn and write my first Svelte CSS preprocessor after deciding existing tooling was too obese for my needs.
 Refactoring reduced my solution to about 20 lines of code.
 It simply substituted named values like `$green` with whatever I configured `rgb(10, 240, 10)`.
 I moved it to it's own repository, enhanced it a little, and added a handful of utility functions for common use cases.
 	</p>

 	<p>
 		It was so simple that I started wondering why we drag around a plethora of CSS like languages with needless diabolical syntax.
 Because it's easier to use a cumbersome tool you know than invest effort in adapting to the new environment.
+Also, as Dijkstra repeatedly notes, complexity sells better.
 	</p>

 	<p>